AdarshRawat1/P4c-Documentation-Hosting/README.md

 - Python 3 for scripting and running tests

-- Optional: Documentation generation requires Doxygen (1.8.10 or higher) and Graphviz (2.38.0 or higher).
+- Optional: Documentation generation requires Doxygen (1.12.0) and Graphviz (2.38.0 or higher).

 Backends may have additional dependencies.
 The dependencies for the backends included with `P4C` are documented here: